01 Sep 3 Ways Glossier Mastered Content to Build Brand Loyalty

 Founded in 2010, Into the Gloss (hereafter ITG) grew a loyal following by not only providing product reviews and informative articles about makeup, but also bringing readers exclusive influencer interviews and features through founder Emily Weiss’ fashion-world connections.
-In the pivot from beauty website to beauty retailer, Glossier had the advantage of an existing fan base as well as an innate understanding on how to build engagement through content.
+In the pivot from beauty website to beauty retailer, Glossier had the advantage of an existing fan base as well as an innate understanding of how to build engagement through content.

-Content-based marketing is more important than ever: 80% of customers want brands to tell stories, according to a recent survey by Headstream.
+Content-based marketing is more important than ever: 80% of customers want brands to tell stories, according to a survey by Headstream.
 Still, even with the advantage of ITG’s reach, Glossier’s tactics boil down to connecting with their customers to build brand loyalty.

 Here are three takeaways that can be applied to any brand: